squid-cache/squid-cache.github.io/Features/StoreID.rst

 === Known Issues ===

  * Using StoreID on two URLs assumes that the resources presented by each are '''exact''' duplicates.
 Down to their metadata information used by HTTP conditional and revalidation requests.
   . {X} care must be taken when using StoreID helper that the URLs are indeed precise duplicates or the end result may be a ''reduced'' HIT-ratio and bad proxy performance rather than improved caching.

   .
 For example; HTTP ETag header values are only guaranteed to be unique per-URL and if a CDN uses different ETag from each server then conditional requests involving ETag will MISS or REFRESH more often despite the content object/file being identical.
 Possibly causing a larger bandwidth consumption than if StoreID was not present at all.

  * ICP and HTCP support is missing.
   .
 URL queries received from SquidConf:cache_peer siblings are not passed through StoreID helper.
 So the resulting store/cache lookup will MISS on URLs normally alterd by StoreID.

 == Available Helpers ==

- {i} Any local helper designed for [[Squid-2.7]] is expected to work as-is with [[Squid-3.4]].
-However upgrading the return syntax is advised for better performance and forward-compatibility with future Squid versions
+ * Eliezer Croitoru has designed several !Ruby helpers, including the [[Features/StoreID/Helper|example helper]] here.

-*
+ * '''storeid_file_rewrite''' by Alan Mizrahi is a simple helper which is packaged with [[Squid-3.4]].
+It can be used to load a [[http://wiki.squid-cache.org/Features/StoreID/DB|database of patterns]] without needing to edit the code of the helper internals.

-* Eliezer Croitoru has designed !Ruby helpers, one such example is included below.
+ * {i} Any helper previously designed for the [[Squid-2.7]] StoreURL feature is expected to work with [[Squid-3.4]].
+However upgrading the response syntax sent back to Squid is advised for better performance and forward-compatibility with future Squid versions.

-* '''storeid_file_rewrite''' by Alan Mizrahi is a simple substitute DB pattern helper which is packaged with [[Squid-3.4]].
-It can be used to load a [[http://wiki.squid-cache.org/Features/StoreID/DB|DB of patterns]] without needing to edit the code of the helper internals.
+ * {i} Older URL-rewriter programs such as SQUIRM and Jesred will also work using the above backward-compatibility support.
+However newer URL-rewrite helpers designed for the [[Squid-3.4]] response syntax '''WILL NOT''' work on the Store-ID interface unless they have specific Store-ID interface support.

 === A CDN Pattern Database ===
 Since the feature by itself was designed and now there is only a need to allow basic and advanced usage we can move on towards a database of CDNs which can be shared by various helper designs.